 0x00: Request received, try to connect to the device with the FS\BTMAC

 7.2.2.
-CMD CONNECT\IND
+CMD\CONNECT\IND

-This telegram indicates the connection status and, in case of success, the FS\BTMAC of the connected device.
+This telegram indicates the connection status and the FS\BTMAC of the connected device.
 This indication message is the result of a connection request (CMD\CONNECT\REQ).
+Format: